Breamore: History

-St Mary's church
+St Mary's Church

 The church of Saint Mary is an almost complete example of an Anglo-Saxon church.

 The building consists of a chancel and aisleless nave separated by square central tower.
 The east window with net like tracery dates from 1340.
-There is a "leper window" in the north wall.
-Seven "double-splayed" Saxon windows remain.
+Seven "double-splayed" Saxon windows remain, and there is a "leper window" in the north wall.

 The chancel arch and arch in west wall of the tower are 15th century.
 The tower houses four bells cast in late 16th and early 17th centuries.

-There is an Anglo Saxon inscription dating from reign of Ethelred II, and a badly mutilated Saxon rood with figures of Our Lady and Saint John.
+There is an Anglo Saxon inscription dating from the reign of Æthelred the Unready, and a badly mutilated Saxon rood with figures of Our Lady and Saint John.

 Breamore Priory

 The priory of Breamore was founded towards the end of the reign of Henry I by Baldwin de Redvers and Hugh his uncle, to whose descendants the advowson belonged.
 It was apparently visited by Richard II in 1384.
 Baldwin and Hugh de Redvers endowed their priory of Breamore with certain land in Breamore which formed the nucleus of the manor later known as Breamore Bulborn.
 Various donors added gifts of adjoining land which were merged in the manor.

 On the dissolution of the priory in July 1536 the site was granted in November of that year with the manors of Breamore and Bulborn to Henry Courtenay, 1st Marquess of Exeter and his wife Gertrude.
 It then followed the descent of Breamore Bulborn, becoming merged in that manor.